apache/spark/python/docs/source/user_guide/sql/python_udtf.rst

             Initialize the user-defined table function (UDTF).

             This method serves as the default constructor and is called once when the UDTF is instantiated on the executor side.
-Although its implementation is optional, it can be for any necessary initialization, such as setting up resources or state for the UDTF.

             Any class fields assigned in this method will be available for subsequent calls to the `eval` and `terminate` methods.